Generating Permutations with Restricted Containers: Introduction

 The study of permutation patterns is generally considered to have been started by Knuth, when he proved in the first volume of \emph{The Art of Computer Programming}~\cite[Section 2.2.1]{knuth:the-art-of-comp:1} that a permutation can be generated by a stack if and only if it avoids $312$ (i.e., does not contain three entries in the same relative order as $312$).
+That initial work was followed by a series of papers dealing with permutations sorted or generated by machines of varying kinds.
+Prompted apparently by an observation of Pratt~\cite{pratt:computing-permu:}, this led to the general consideration of \emph{permutation classes}, which has become a highly active area of combinatorial research in its own right.
+We refer to the last author's surery~\cite{vatter:permutation-cla:} for a broad overview of this area.